-There are mainly three categorisations in virtual reality.
-Let’s have a look for a more in-depth understanding.
+There are mainly three categorizations in virtual reality.
+Let’s have a look for a more in-depth understanding:

-Many times we imagine virtual reality, and a fully immersive experience is the perception in our minds by default with the help of accessories head-mounted display, headphones, gloves, all related sensors and apparatus.
-It is what can be commonly used for entertainment and gaming purposes; empty non-fragile space is generally preferred in such case.
+Many times we imagine virtual reality, and a fully immersive experience is the perception in our minds by default with the help of accessories head-mounted displays, headphones, gloves, all related sensors, and apparatus.
+It is what can be commonly used for entertainment and gaming purposes; empty non-fragile space is generally preferred in such cases.

-This type of virtual reality examples can include performing surgery or flying a jet.
+This type of virtual reality example can include performing surgery or flying a jet.
 Either way, you will feel a cognitive experience.

 Designing for Virtual Reality

-Interface visibility should not strain the eyes to focus on elements like text legibility, font size, contrast spacing and depth etc. In the digital environment, depth and highlight are not directly implicit, as its a defined frame, whereas, in virtual reality, an individual is in the frame.
+Interface visibility should not strain the eyes to focus on elements like text legibility, font size, contrast spacing, depth, etc. In the digital environment, depth and highlight are not directly implicit, as its a defined frame, whereas, in virtual reality, an individual is in the frame.

 Continuity is an essential aspect of virtual reality, but the same principle can backfire as it might cause motion sickness.
 A good and smooth experience needs to eliminate this problem from the design.